Duncan McRae (rugby): Disciplinary problems

-In 2001, during the match between the New South Wales Waratahs and the British and Irish Lions, McRae was sent off for punching Irish fly-half Ronan O'Gara eleven times in the head as O'Gara lay grounded.
+In 2001, during the match between the New South Wales Waratahs and the British & Irish Lions, McRae was sent off for punching Irish fly-half Ronan O'Gara eleven times in the head as O'Gara lay grounded.
 He received a seven-week ban for the assault.

 Retirement

 McRae retired in 2006, after sustaining a severe neck injury.
 In a game in the 2005/06 English domestic season against Saracens McRae entered a ruck and crushed vertebrae at the top of his spinal column.
 He played a few more games but retired shortly after, returning to Australia.